devetc/devetc.github.io/_posts/2014-01-21-timers-clocks-and-cocoa.markdown

 [kern-clock.c]: http://www.opensource.apple.com/source/xnu/xnu-2422.1.72/osfmk/kern/clock.c
 [pmconfigd.c]: http://opensource.apple.com/source/PowerManagement/PowerManagement-420.1.20/pmconfigd/pmconfigd.c

 [^cpu-time]: There is also [**CPU time**][wiki-cpu-time], which is the time that a single CPU has been dedicated to a process.
 This is the "user" number when using `time` on the command-line.
-When a process runs for 1 second usilizing 75% of 4 cores, the CPU time is `1 * 0.75 * 4 = 3 core • seconds`.
+When a process runs for 1 second utilizing 75% of 4 cores, the CPU time is `1 * 0.75 * 4 = 3 core • seconds`.
 Since this has different units (not seconds), it is not a clock.

 [^unix-realtime]: and Unix via `gettimeofday`, or `clock_gettime` with `CLOCK_REALTIME`.